Hertford: River

 Hertford is the northern terminus of the navigable River Lea, which is managed by the Canal and River Trust.
 Southbound, the river runs towards Bromley-by-Bow in East London, through Ware, Hoddesdon, Broxbourne, Enfield Lock, Tottenham, Leyton and Hackney Wick.
 The river meets the navigable River Stort at Hoddesdon, which runs northbound through Harlow, Sawbridgeworth and Bishop's Stortford.

 The Hertford Union Canal and the Limehouse Cut connect the Lee Navigation with the Regent's Canal in London.

 Lee and Stort Boat Company runs a waterbus at various points throughout the year, with a route between Hertford and Ware.

 Education

-Schools in Hertford include the Sele School, Richard Hale School and Simon Balle All-through School at secondary level, with primaries of Hollybush JMI, Millmead Community School, Bengeo Primary School, Morgans Primary School & Nursery, Abel Smith School (named after banker and MP Abel Smith (1788–1859)), St Andrew's School, St. Josephs RC School and Wheatcroft School.
+Secondary schools in Hertford include the Sele School, Richard Hale School and Simon Balle All-through School (which also includes primary provision; other primary schools include Hollybush JMI, Millmead Community School, Bengeo Primary School, Morgans Primary School and Nursery, Abel Smith School (named after banker and MP Abel Smith (1788–1859)), St Andrew's School, St. Josephs RC School and Wheatcroft School.

 Private schools include St. Joseph's in the Park in Hertingfordbury, Duncombe School, (a preparatory school in Bengeo) and Haileybury College in Hertford Heath.

 Pinewood and Middleton Schools are special needs schools that are available in neighbouring Ware.

-Former schools include The Pines JMI school which was built on the Pinehurst estate in 1977 and closed in 2003.
+Former schools include The Pines JMI School, which was built on the Pinehurst estate in 1977 and closed in 2003.